zhivko/PipeCutter/README.md

 Plasma 4 axis pipe cutter with BBB, CRAMPS and machinekit integration.
 Source code in JAVA.

-You can check my Google "Machinekit PipeCutter" album to better get idea of progress: https://goo.gl/photos/4A623DBE1DQRwYfcA
+You can check my Google "Machinekit PipeCutter" album to better get idea of project: https://goo.gl/photos/4A623DBE1DQRwYfcA